A Ghostly Story: Paranormal Activity Inside an Ice Cream Shop

 A Ghost who is a Big Tipper

-One early evening our employee, a young college kid named Mony was working alone and as he looked up from the cash register a man suddenly appeared.
-The door to our store was made of heavy glass and it would swing for several seconds after anyone entered but not so with this man.
+One early evening our employee, a young college kid named Mony, was working alone.
+He suddenly felt the presence of someone.
+His head was down but as he looked up, a man suddenly appeared.
+There was no sound.
+The door to our store was made of heavy glass and it would swing for several seconds after anyone entered, but not so with this man!
 The door was completely still.
-As Mony would later tell us, the man just appeared seemingly out of no where.
+The strange looking man appeared seemingly out of thin air.

 Mony shrugged off the customer's comment and scooped up some ice cream.
 As I recall now, the ghost had a preference for Rainbow Ice.
 He paid Mony and left him a $5.00 tip, Mony looked down for only a second to put the money in the cash register and when he looked up, the ghost was gone and as he entered, so he left, without the door so much as making a swing or two.
 Later when Mony retold this incident to us, we all laughed at the $5.00 tip.
 At least this mysterious, possibly ghostly person was not a cheapskate!

 Days went on and we forgot about Mony's ghost customer.
 Each of us took shifts working alone in the store as business slowed when Summer turned into Fall.